Coupling, local times, immersions: Coupling Brownian motion together with local time

-(using \(b=\frac{1}{2}(B_0-\widetilde{B}_0)\)). \end{proof} These excursion-theoretic calculations have been checked by simulation, although direct simulation is computationally demanding because of the heavy tails of the Brownian hitting times involved in the reflection / synchronized coupling.
-This can to some extent be mitigated by the use of ``Rao-Blackwellization'' using the known formula for the moment generating function of the Brownian first passage time.
+These excursion-theoretic calculations have been checked by simulation, although direct simulation is computationally demanding because of the heavy tails of the Brownian hitting times involved in the reflection/synchronized coupling.
+This can to some extent be mitigated by the use of ``Rao--Blackwellization'' using the known formula for the moment generating function of the Brownian first passage time.